-When detected at an early stage, lung cancer is highly treatable.
-However, many lung cancer nodules are not properly diagnosed, as the majority of new lung cancer lesions first appear in the middle and peripheral regions of the lung.
+Improve ability to detect lung cancer at an early stage to accelerate lung cancer diagnosis and time to treatment diagnosed, as the majority of new lung cancer lesions first appear in the middle and peripheral regions of the lung.
 These areas are difficult to access using current techniques.
 As a consequence, many cancers are diagnosed at a late stage when they are more difficult to treat and have increased mortality.